appdev-lessons/helper-methods-part-3/content.md

 Did we need the `self.` before `foo`?
 No!
 Rails will look for a `self.` defined method before crashing if we left it off.
 </aside>

-Now, we could create a new movie from our index page in our live app, and visit the server log in our Gitpod terminal where `bin/server` is running (`p` statements in the controller will be rendered in the server log).
+Now, we could create a new movie from our index page in our live app, and visit the server log in our terminal where `bin/dev` is running (`p` statements in the controller will be rendered in the server log).
 We should see the printed statement run for both the `new` and `index` action.

 There's actually a method inherited into the `MoviesController` that we can use to run this `foo` action before specific actions in our controller: